Share it

 Best Time to VisitSpring and Autumn

-• Christian Quarter (Al-Jdeideh): Home to churches, Armenian heritage buildings, and quiet courtyards.
+• Christian Quarter (Al-Jdeideh): Features churches, Armenian heritage buildings, and quiet courtyards.

-• Jewish Quarter (Al-Farafira): Known for unique urban design and cultural intersections.
+• Jewish Quarter (Al-Farafira): Known for its unique architecture and historical cultural intersections.

-• Muslim Quarters: Blend of Sunni, Shia, and Sufi heritage visible in mosques, madrasas, and zawiyas.
+• Muslim Quarters: Blend Sunni, Shia, and Sufi traditions, visible in mosques, madrasas, and zawiyas.

 What to Know Before You Go